Fr0sT-Brutal/awesome-pascal/README.md

 * [OpenCTF](http://openctf.sourceforge.net).
 Test framework add-on for Embarcadero Delphi which performs automatic checks of all components in Forms (or DataModules).
 It provides an easy way to build automatic quality checks for large projects where many components have to pass repeated tests.
 OpenCTF is based on the DUnit open source test framework and extends it by specialized test classes and helper functions.

+* [DelphiUIAutomation](https://github.com/jhc-systems/DelphiUIAutomation).
+Delphi classes that wrap the MS UIAutomation library.
+DelphiUIAutomation is a framework for automating rich client applications based on Win32 (and specifically tested with Delphi XE5).
+It is written in Delphi XE5 and it requires no use of scripting languages.
+It provides a consistent object-oriented API, hiding the complexity of Microsoft's UIAutomation library and windows messages.

 ## Debugging / error handling ##